Colgate’s study group to London, England focuses on the culture and history of the United Kingdom.

 On the London History study group, students spend a full semester living and learning in England.
 The group is accompanied by a Colgate faculty director who teaches part of the students’ course load.

-Colgate students are provided with fully furnished apartments in Bloomsbury, a few minutes’ walk from their classrooms and all of central London.
+Colgate students are provided with fully furnished apartments in Bloomsbury, which is within walking distance or a short bus ride to their classrooms and all of central London.
 Classroom facilities are provided by ACCENT, and their London Study Center is located in the heart of Bloomsbury, on Bedford Square, a central London district rich in cultural heritage.
 The Center is near the University of London campus and is just a few blocks away from the British Museum, one of the most cherished and respected museums in the world and home to some six million objects covering the story of human culture.

 The London History Study Group allows students to pursue original historical research while enjoying the cultural resources of one of the world’s great cities.
 Drawing upon rich archival materials available in London and the surrounding region, students complete research projects under the supervision of a faculty member in Colgate University’s History department, and produce papers that make genuine contributions to historical knowledge.